-Here at amaZulu, we love eucalyptus!
+Here at amaZulu, Inc. we love eucalyptus!
 Not only is it a beautiful and sustainable alternative to a typical hardwood, but it is also a versatile plant used in many industries worldwide.
-We enjoy using eucalyptus wood to help you turn your home into a unique and head-turning masterpiece.
+We enjoy using eucalyptus wood to help you turn your home, resort or restaurant into a unique and head-turning masterpiece.

 But how else can it be used?